piordanov/CUDAdillo/README.md

 ## CUDAdillo

-A static c++ library to do basic matrix operations on Armadillo matrices with the intent to speed up runtime with GPU cores with the use of the CUDA and cuBLAS libraries.
+A static c++ library to complete basic matrix operations on Armadillo matrices with the intent to speed up runtime through the use of the CUDA and cuBLAS GPU libraries.

 ###Qt Creator Integration